Try Not To Do Selective Outrage. (An Appeal)

 One section of trench was comparatively tidy as the troopers of LifeGuard engineers industriously checked equipment, in particular the powerful petards to be set against the iron and wood gate, a location they had been patiently digging to, thus lessening the distance.

-The smaller figure sat upon a pile of wood methodically storing and securing equipment designed to repair the tools of injury and demolition.
+The smaller figure sat upon a pile of wood methodically storing and securing equipment designed to repair damage wrought by tools of injury and demolition.
 Twenty two days she had been here.
 Part of another of the elite LifeGuard’s contributions, a medical half company.
 Mostly obliged to care for the injured or sickening lords and senior officers.
 Ten days ago, she and another medician had been sent to supply emergency aid to the engineers who needed and deserved it.
 Yesterday Medician Quedir had slipped and died on a discarded blade at an odd angle.
 It surprised unbloodied folk how many died of accidents on battlefields.
 Medician Beritt hoped the quota of ill-luck was used up.
 It had been a bad five days; six dead and three incapacitated was a heavy price on a company starting at fifty and already depleted by an earlier eleven.
 That’s why she and Quedir had been sent, try and repair minor injuries and turn them back into the fight, show that The Command cared.
 Quedir’s death had hit hard, it smelt of ill-luck, like smoke and fumes it drained and choked even engineers who lived in the jagged and sudden places.

 The captain whose features spoke to her of badly maintained road shambled over to her.
 He tried a grateful smile, instead the actioned reminded her of the rictus of dying.
 Being a medician gave you perception.